commonsyllabi/explorer/README.md

 ### sessions

 - what is the "secret" that is given when creating a cookie store?
-- what is the name of the session?
+- what is the name of the session? "authsession" is the name of the cookie
+- the key should be the uuid of the user, and the value the password. the email is just used for initial retrieval
+- how do i prevent access to certain pages?
+- how do i form an api responses based on auth status?
+- not sure what is the difference between 	session.Set("user", "") and session.Delete("user")